shadowwzw/lite-node-cache/README.md

 *options (Object type):*

-*ttl (Integer) (default value: 30000):* The lifetime of the recording in milliseconds,
+*ttl (Integer) (default value: 30000):* The lifetime of the recording in milliseconds.

-*garbageCollectorTimeInterval (Integer) (default value: 10000):* Frequency of garbage collector (in milliseconds),
+*garbageCollectorTimeInterval (Integer) (default value: 10000):* Frequency of garbage collector (in milliseconds).

-*garbageCollectorAsyncMode (Boolean) (default value: false):* Asynchronous cleaning mode in order not to block the execution of the script,
+*garbageCollectorAsyncMode (Boolean) (default value: false) (Experimental option!
+Recommended false value!):* Asynchronous cleaning mode in order not to block the execution of the script.

 *debugMode (Boolean) (default value: false):* In this mode, you will receive valuable information that will help you to debug the script.